 The divorce rate of couples with children is slightly lower than for those without, but it isn’t as significant as many believe.

 While there is a certain stay-together-for-the-kids mentality in some marriages, having children often increases the overall stress.

 One of the most stressful times in a marriage is after the birth of a first child.
 People learn firsthand the reality of parenthood, money worries intensify, and couples face a number of new pressures.
 Some relationships simply can’t withstand that added strain.

 Related Reading: Marijuana and Custody: Can I Still Smoke Weed?

 9. Your Spouse Must Agree To The Divorce

-It’s possible to file the necessary paperwork and get the process started.
-If your spouse doesn’t respond in the given timeframe, you can then file a motion for default.
+It’s possible to file the necessary paperwork and start the process.
+If your spouse doesn’t respond in the given time frame, you can then file a motion for default.
 When you’re granted a default judgment, this essentially gives you a divorce on the terms you request because your spouse didn’t object.

 Related Reading: Divorce When You Can’t Find Your Spouse